Return to site

 The approach is actually relatively similar to that noted above.
 Since SparkLayer already has native support for multi currency, it then becomes a case of configuring Shopify markets on the B2B store to complete the process.

-Once SparkLayer has been configured to allow multi currency ordering, any orders placed that aren’t in the default store currency will arrive into Shopify still set as the default.
-So if the store's default currency is USD and a customer with EUR prices places an order, the order will arrive into Shopify with their correct prices but set to USD.
-At the time of writing, this is down to a limitation within Shopify not supporting multi-current draft orders so a workaround is required.
+Once SparkLayer has been configured to allow multi currency ordering, any orders placed will arrive within Shopify in the customer's selected currency.
+So if the store's default currency is USD and a customer with EUR prices places an order, the order will arrive into Shopify with their correct prices and currency.

 SparkLayer B2B and Wrap